hirosystems/docs/docs/platform/create-chainhook.md

 ---
-title: Create Chainhook using Hiro Platform
+title: Create Chainhook
 ---

-# Create Chainhook using Hiro Platform
+# Create Chainhook

 Chainhook is a powerful feature that enables you to automatically trigger an action based upon a predicate event occurring.
 To learn more about Chainhook, refer to [Chainhook overview documentation](https://docs.hiro.so/chainhook/overview).